Trial 1: “Practice makes perfect.”

 - After early attempts and failed attempts, do a retrospective and find what elements worked, as well as those that did not.

-- After retrospectives, create a new Plan, keeping the things that worked, and revising the things that didn’t.
+- After the retrospective, create a new Plan.
+In the new plan, keep the things that worked, and adjust the things that didn’t.
 Then make another attempt.
+(Go back to “Trial 1” above).

 For more information